 - · Equivalent in size to one A Level.

-- 4 units of which 3 are mandatory and 2 are external.
+- 4 units of which 3 are mandatory and 1 is external.

-- Mandatory content (83%).
+- Mandatory content (75%).

-- External assessment (67%).
+- External assessment (25%).

 - Unit 1 Engineering Principles (120 GLHs) -Mandatory Externally Assessed - Unit 2 Delivery of Engineering Processes Safely as a team (60 GLHs) - Mandatory Internally assessed - Unit 3 Engineering Product Design and Manufacturing (120 GLHs) - Mandatory Externally assessed